-The construction industry has many concerns to deal with every day—scheduling, zoning, safety, and materials, just to name a few.
+The construction industry has many concerns to deal with every day—construction projects, scheduling, zoning, safety, and materials, just to name a few.
 What many companies and contractors don’t usually think about is document management.
 When it comes to the demands of building structures of brick, mortar, wood, concrete, and steel, it may be easy to dismiss the importance of keeping their construction documents secure, well organized, and easily accessible.

 Yet this is of utmost importance to any business, especially one as bound by schedules as the construction industry.
 It’s vital that your office function efficiently and that important documents be kept secure.